 What Is Pontche?

-You’ll also find flavoured versions on the tourist trail: chocolate, passionfruit, mango, even hibiscus-infused pontche.
-But the most authentic versions are homemade, often poured from unlabelled bottles reused from water or soda—no marketing, just taste.
+You’ll also find flavoured versions on the tourist trail, such as chocolate, passionfruit, mango, and even hibiscus-infused pontche.
+But the most authentic versions are homemade, often poured from unlabelled bottles reused from water or soda — no marketing, taste.

 How Pontche Is Made

 Like grogue, pontche starts in the sugarcane fields of Santo Antão, Santiago, or São Nicolau.
-Cane is harvested between January and June, pressed using ox-powered or electric trapiches (mills), and the juice is boiled into molasses.
+Cane is harvested between January and June, pressed using ox-powered or electric trapiches (mills), and the juice is boiled down to produce molasses.

-- Molasses is made by reducing fresh cane juice over fire until thick and dark.
+1. Molasses is made by reducing fresh cane juice over fire until it thickens and darkens.

-- The blend is stirred and left to rest before bottling—if it’s bottled at all.
+4. The blend is stirred and left to rest before bottling — if it’s bottled at all.

 Modern Variations and Export Potential